Colter Wall: Career

 In 2016, Wall opened for Lucinda Williams at the Ryman Auditorium in Nashville.
 He was signed to Rick Rubin's American Songs publishing company.
 His first full-length album, self-titled Colter Wall, was produced by Dave Cobb at the RCA Studio A in Nashville.
 Wall was accompanied by Cobb on acoustic guitar, Chris Powell on drums, Mike Webb on piano, and Robby Turner on pedal steel.
 The album was released on May 12, 2017 and according to Wall, most of the songs on the album are autobiographical.
 His second album, Songs of the Plains, was announced in July 2018 and was released on October 12, 2018.
 In June 2020, Wall announced his third album, Western Swing & Waltzes and Other Punchy Songs which was released on August 28 with independent label, La Honda Records.
 Three of Wall's songs are featured in the fourth season of the Paramount series Yellowstone, including a rendition of Rex Allen's 1951 classic "Cowpoke", plus Wall's own "Plain to See Plainsman" and "Sleeping on the Blacktop".
-"Caroline" is also featured at the end of a season three episode.In 2023, Wall released two singles, entitled "Evangelina" and "Coralling the Blues" ahead of his third album Little Songs, which released on July 14, 2023.
-In 2024, "Sleeping on the Blacktop" is featured in the Netflix series Kaos.
+"Caroline" is also featured at the end of a season three episode.
+In 2023, Wall released two singles, entitled "Evangelina" and "Coralling the Blues" ahead of his third album Little Songs, which released on July 14, 2023.
+The song "Sleeping on the Blacktop" has been featured in two different Netflix series: it plays in the fourth episode of the 2024 series Kaos, and the 2025 episode "Gold Rush" of the series Untamed.

+In March 2026, Colter Wall announced that he was taking an "indefinite hiatus" from performing live due to mental health concerns.
+He was quoted as saying: "The truth is that I'm mentally unwell.
+Despite this, I have pushed myself to continue with touring.
+As a result my mental health has only further declined."'